opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

 ```

 If the device supports SPDM 1.2 or higher, and does not support the `Challenge`
 command, the `Get Measurement` command is used instead if applicable.
-The CFM
+If the
-contains a PMR digest element but the device does not support the `Challenge`
+CFM contains a PMR digest element but the device does not support the
-command, the `Get Measurement` command is used and all measurement blocks are
+`Challenge` command, the `Get Measurement` command is used and all measurement
-requested.
-The attestor then combines all measurement blocks into a single
+blocks are requested.
+The attestor then combines all measurement blocks into a
-digest and compares it to the PMR0 digest CFM element.
-This process takes the
+single digest and compares it to the PMR0 digest CFM element.
+This process
-following flow:
+takes the following flow:

 ```
                  Attestor                           Device